 Safety is the focus of the CREA Loss Control Department.
 Beginning with communications, training programs, reports, regulatory alerts, compliance notifications and visits, all are designed to promote a healthy, safe working environment for the Rural Electric Cooperatives.

-The department works with and assists the REC’s in controlling workers compensation costs and assists with investigating and analyzing incidents and provides training materials geared toward preventing the reoccurrence of accidents.
+The department works with and assists the REC’s in controlling workers compensation costs, assists with investigating and analyzing incidents for root cause(s), and provides training materials geared toward preventing the re-occurrence of accidents.

 One major responsibility of the Loss Control Department is the facilitation of the Rural Electric Safety Achievement Program (RESAP) to the REC’s.
 The RESAP has been strengthened and enhanced with the approach in the direction that has the REC’s taking ownership of their individual safety programs.
-The fundamental guiding principles include embracing safety as a core value and cooperative leaders and employees take ownership of the safety plan, its system and processes that create a safe working environment.
+The fundamental guiding principles include a formal statement of leadership commitment, and embracing safety as a core value with cooperative leaders and employees taking ownership of the safety plan, its system and processes that create a safe working environment.

-This effort is facilitated by the Director and a staff of six that includes Regulatory Compliance Coordinators, Job Training and Safety Instructors and a part time administrative assistant.
+This effort is facilitated by the Director and a staff of six that includes the Risk Management Coordinator & Assistant, Regulatory Safety & Compliance Coordinators and a Job Training and Safety Instructor.

 For more information, call 303-455-2700 or email firstname.lastname@example.org.